adopted-ember-addons/ember-keyboard/API-DESIGN.md

 We plan to retain the present approach of ember-keyboard, which is to pass a second event to the handler.
 This "ember-keyboard" event allows for `stopPropagation` or `stopImmediatePropagation` to be called.
 This solution may not be ideal, but changing it is out of scope for this release.

+### Is there a way in the new API to bind to any key?

+The previous API supports `_all` as a magic specifier for this, and the new version will support this as well.

 ### _What about key sequences, a la gmail's `g` followed by `i` to go to the inbox?_

 Out of scope for now, but this API could be readily enhanced to support key sequences in a future release.